grafana/loki/docs/sources/configure/_index.md

 ### aws_storage_config

-The `aws_storage_config` block configures the connection to dynamoDB and S3 object storage.
-Either one of them or both can be configured.
+The `aws_storage_config` block configures the connection to S3 object storage backend.
 The supported CLI flags `<prefix>` used to reference this configuration block are:

 - `common.storage`
 - `ruler.storage`